 With the right modifications, RV travel can be enjoyed by wheelchair-bound travelers.
-Modifications might include structural changes, such as widening doorways and lowering kitchen counters, or smaller electrical tweaks, like moving light switches.
+Modifications might include structural changes, such as widening doorways and lowering kitchen countertops, or smaller electrical tweaks, such as moving light switches.
 But the most high-impact work typically takes place around the steering wheel, the RV’s entry points and the bathroom.
 Visiting a local RV dealer or mobility specialist to discuss specific needs is necessary for such a personalized process.

 Getting in and out of the vehicle can be made easier by widening the doorway on the side of the RV and installing a lift or ramp.
 Wheelchair lifts, chair lifts, standing lifts and ramps are all options.
 For towable RVs, the cab of the vehicle pulling the RV is often higher than standard cars and might require an additional lift.
 Online supplier directories, such as Mobility-Advisor.com, are good starting points for choosing a brand and style of lift or ramp.

-Visit a local specialist to make modifications to an existing RV, or consider working with a dealership on a new, customized RV that has all of the necessary accommodations built in from the start.
-Take some time to look into groups such as the Handicapped Travel Club and the RV Accessibility Group to connect with a thriving network of kindred travelers undertaking the same journey.
+Visit a local specialist to make modifications to an existing RV, or consider working with a dealership on a new customized RV that has all of the necessary accommodations built in from the start.
+Take some time to look into groups such as the Handicapped Travel Club and the RV Accessibility Group to connect with a thriving network of kindred travelers on the same journey.